AsumVictor/endiAPI/docs/EMAIL_VERIFICATION_FLOW.md

     if (accessToken) {
       // Email verified successfully!
-      // If using Supabase client, the session is already set
+      // If you're using Supabase client, the session is already set
       // Just redirect to login with success message console.log('Email verified successfully!');
       navigate('/login?verified=true&message=Email verified successfully!
-Login is now available.');
+You can now login.');
       return;
     }